 This job has now expired please search on the home page to find live IT Jobs.

 Ofsted is the Office for Standards in Education, Children's Services and Skills.
 We inspect and regulate crucial services for children and young people, including schools and social care.
 We report directly to parliament, and our work guarantees not only high standards across the services we inspect, but also the safety and protection of thousands of children across the country.
 Today, our efforts rely on first-class digital services, and in turn the digital specialists who create them.
 If you're an enthusiastic, multi-talented product manager, help us support more young people than ever before while building a dynamic, rewarding career.

 About the role

-To find out more and to apply, please click the APPLY button.
+To find out more information and to apply, please click APPLY NOW.

 Apply before 11:55 pm on Sunday 31st May 2020.